The conversations you’ve been dreading,

 Winging it

 The default strategy.
 Sometimes it works.
-But the meetings that matter most are the ones where winging it costs you.
+But the conversations that matter most are the ones where winging it costs you.

-SocialFluent is a meeting rehearsal space you can use at 2am from your couch.
+SocialFluent is a rehearsal space you can use at 2am from your couch.

-Practise the specific conversations that shape your career — pushing back on deadlines, speaking up in meetings, asking for what you deserve.
-Realistic AI partners that push back like real colleagues.
+Practise the specific conversations that shape your life — the talk with a friend, telling your partner what you need, pushing back at work, asking for what you deserve.
+Realistic AI partners that respond like real people.
 Honest feedback after every session.
 No waitlist.
 No scheduling.
 Just reps.

 Real unwritten rules.

-Not corporate training role-plays.
-The actual situations where careers stall — with the subtext decoded and a safe space to practice.
+Not scripts or role-play.
+The actual moments where relationships stall — with the subtext decoded and a safe space to practice.

 Your idea gets shot down in a meeting